WhiteMamba2/Baldwin/README.md

 # Baldwin
-A multifunctional website for Christians
+A multifunctional website for Christians --> A social media app, features game related with learning the bible, a platform to learn christian history